aleksandrskoselevs/transformer-attention-tutorial/2_difference/README.md

 *Self-attention heatmap of output steps.*

 By allowing the output sequence to self-attend, we enable the modelling of inter-token dependencies.

+->

+inter - meaning, between tokens themselves.
+In the first part, we were only looking at the input sequence.
+So each 'row' of the matrix was only looking at the input data.
+Now, we have an extra step where we allow them to look at each others encodings.

 ## Commands